ernierasta/pnp-howto/README.md

 Notice, that card edges are different color (and they are not one unified color), so author solved the problem by making two cutting lines.
 There is plenty of bleed, so cards will always look good.

+Also remember that duplex printing layout should contain always page with fronts, then page with backs, and so on.
+Even if you feel, that your file is bigger then it could.
+This way you will allow for quick printing without investigation which backs are for which components.

 ##### When duplex printing is used?

 * For every form of "quick printing".
 When someone wants to play as soon as possible and do not care about perfect build.